AZGDO/raynet/README.md

 Features included:

 - Cursive **raynet** logo font to match the branding.
-- Authentication screen with Login, Register and Guest flows.
+- Simple onboarding screen to create a profile with a username and bio.
 - Generates a 12 character user code on first run.
 - Contacts and messages stored locally in your browser.
 - Add contacts by exchanging 12‑char codes and WebRTC offers.